gradle-fury/gradle-fury/README.md

 ------------

 * Gradle 2+
-* For Android suport, gradle android plugin v1.5 or higher
+* For Android support, gradle android plugin v1.3.0 or higher, we test using a variety of configurations.
+See the [Travis build matrix](https://github.com/chrisdoyle/gradle-fury/blob/develop/.travis.yml)
 * For digital signature support, GPG must be installed on your computer.
 We test with gnugpg.

 Usage